 Evangelist / Teacher - Pacaipampa, Peru

-When I was 12 years old, I lost my father in an accident, and when I was 13 years old, I lost my mother to cancer.
+When I was twelve years old, I lost my father in an accident, and when I was thirteen years old, I lost my mother to cancer.
 My childhood was difficult and full of suffering.
 I had one older brother, but he was not really interested in my life.
-I worked hard to educate myself, but when I was a little older I got together with a bad group of friends, which led me to live a shattered lifestyle filled with bad habits and all kinds of sin.
+I worked hard to educate myself, but when I was a little older, I got together with a bad group of friends, who led me to live a shattered lifestyle filled with bad habits and all kinds of sin.
 I even reached the point of attempting to take my own life several times, thinking that it was the only way to escape.
-But my God set me free.
+But God set me free.

 One day my wife went to the church to listen to the evangelicals, and she continued to attend for about four consecutive Sundays.
 Attacks soon came from my brother and my relatives, who told me that if I allowed my wife to continue to go there, the pastor was going to take her from me.
 They told me that in all the Christian churches, the men gave their wives to the pastor so that he could use them.
 I did not respond to them, but I decided that it would be best to go and investigate for myself.

 On the morning of October 23, 1984, I told my wife that I wanted to go to the church with her.
 My wife was very happy, and she went to pick out my clothes and then we went to the church.
 However, before we left, I had already arranged a pistol and a knife in my saddlebag without my wife realizing it.
 I told myself, “He has deceived others, but he will not deceive me.
 If this is true, I will take justice into my own hands, and I will make him an example to the rest.”
 When we arrived at the church, the pastor as well as all the brothers and sisters treated me very kindly.
 The service began in an orderly fashion.
 The women were on one side and the men were on the other.
 When the prayer began, I was alert, looking for any sign of the things that had been told me from those outside the church.
 I did not see anything indecent that matched the things I had heard.